EliaTogni/Univault/Classes/Simulation.md

 $$\underbrace{1 - F_X(s + t)}_{1 - (1 - e^{-\lambda x})} = [1 - F(t)] [1 - F(s)] = $$
 $$e^{- \lambda (s + t)} = e^{-\lambda t} e ^{- \lambda s}$$

 The Exponential Random Variable are the only ones having this memoryless property.
-Whenever we have this fenomenon like an independent arrival or anything else, then the lenght of this observation must be an Exponential Random Variable
+Whenever we have this fenomenon like an independent arrival or anything else, then the lenght of this observation must be an Exponential Random Variable.

-It is really useful to model independent Random Variables.
+Another useful property of exponential random variables is that they remain exponential when multiplied by a positive constant.

 **Claim**: let $X$ be am Exponential Random Variable of parameter $\lambda$, then $c \cdot X$ is an exponential Random Variable of parameter $\frac{\lambda}{c}$.